bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## Router

-To be able to navigate between different views in our app, we can take advantage of Angular's built-in routing module.
+To be able to navigate between different views in our app, we can take advantage of Angular’s built-in routing module.
 Angular generated `src/app/app-routing.module.ts` for us and included it in our root module. `src/app/app-routing.module.ts` currently looks like:

 ```typescript
 import { NgModule } from '@angular/core';